Submit a session proposal or short course

 - Accept to act as guest editor or reviewers for follow up papers from their session in IAMG journals

 Mathematical Geosciences will publish a post-conference special issue for IAMG 2022.
-Note that authors are encouraged to submit their work to all four IAMG journals if their work is not selected in the special issue:
+Note that authors are encouraged to submit their work to any of the four IAMG journals even if their work is not selected in this special issue:

 - Mathematical Geosciences for papers focusing on new developments, concepts and tools in geomathematics and data science.

 - Computers & Geosciences for papers at the crossing of computer science and geosciences, with the aim to also publish open-source software.

 - Natural Resources Research for papers on quantitative studies related to all aspects of natural resource management.

 - Applied Computing and Geosciences for open access papers adrressing the application of new computing methods to geoscience problems.

 - Beyond Gaussianity: what is the status of the GANs, MPS, Cumulants or Copula approaches?Julien Straubhaar, Thomas Mejer Hansen, Philippe RenardIn this session, we invite authors to show their latest research in the field of non multi-Gaussian random fields.
 This includes for example Generative Adversarial Neural networks, Multiple-Point Statistics, High-order Cumulants, and Copula approaches.
 All aspects from new theoretical developments to practical applications, comparison of methods, success or failure stories are welcome.